SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

+= 2.14.1-dev.1 =

+(2019/10/28) Added a new "Reviewed Book ISBN" option in the Document SSO metabox.

 = 2.14.0 =

-(2019/10/22) Added a new "Review Subject Type" option in the Document SSO metabox.
+(2019/10/22) Added a new "Reviewed Subject Type" option in the Document SSO metabox.